mihikjw/jobengine/README.md

 # JobEngine

-JobEngine is a 'job-queue', a queue system allowing multiple applications to dynamically create and read 'job queues', whilst crucially being able to mark jobs as 'in-progress', 'failed' or 'complete', as well as give them a timeout window (process within this time, else delete).
-The queue is also persistent across application restarts and provides a loose permissions system, only allowing certian functionality to certian application names (e.g. only appA can push to queueX & only appB can read)
+JobEngine is a 'job-queue', a job queuing system allowing multiple applications to dynamically create and read 'job queues', whilst crucially being able to mark jobs as 'inprogress', 'failed' or 'complete', as well as give them a timeout window (process within this time, else delete).
+The queue is also persistent across application restarts and provides a loose permissions system, only allowing certian functionality to certian application names (e.g. only appA can push to queueX & only appB can read).

 ## Build
 1. ```go get https://github.com/MichaelWittgreffe/jobengine```